faceyspacey/nucleus/README.md

 * the route replication system in the `app_adapter.js` is worth analyzing
 * just start with `project.js` and drill down from there.
 * we simply change adapters here: https://github.com/faceyspacey/nucleus/blob/master/lib/core/config/adapter_config.js
+* lots of callbacks are used, even though they may seem unneeded.
+But the idea is to change switch control flow over to an adapter so the adapter maintains single responsibility for its purpse, and then return control back to client code.
+For example, i copied Firebase's `on()` event method for many non-firebase things.
+Look in project.js

 ##TIPS ON ATOM
 * all atom API calls are in: https://github.com/faceyspacey/nucleus/blob/master/lib/core/adapters/workspace/atom/workspace_adapter.js